Here’s a bio and summary of Dr. Dave’s contributions to the pool world and here are some background articles:

 What do you think about the mental skills a player must have?

 … confidence and positive thoughts, realistic appraisal and understanding of one’s ability, concentration and focus, dedication and desire to practice and get better, ability to not be influenced or emotionally affected by factors out of your control (e.g., a lucky or distracting opponent), motivation for and love of the game.
+I cover a lot more in the following video:

 Is 8-ball your favorite billiard game?